AhmedMagdyNoser/node-vendora/README.md

-# Node.js Summary
+# Node.js Express API Blueprint

 Before we begin, please note the following:

-> In this tutorial, we’ll use CommonJS modules, but you’re free to use ES Modules instead.
+> In this tutorial, we’ll use CommonJS modules, but feel free to use ES Modules instead.
 ES Modules are the modern standard, while CommonJS remains the legacy default in Node.js.

 > In some sections, you might need to refer to the original project code or official documentation for a deeper understanding.